delivered the opinion of the court:

 PROSECUTOR: — so I crossed the street diagonally.
 He crossed the street diagonally.
 I didn’t want to start to run because I thought he would run after me.
 While I was deciding what to do some people came out of their house and he ran past me, so he was going to do something.
 I was lucky, [the victim] wasn’t.”

-In the present case, the State urges that because the victim was abducted from the street and the prosecutor was almost abducted from the street, the prosecutor was "merely expanding on that inference" in her argument.
+In the present case, the State urges that because the victim was abducted from the street and the prosecutor was almost abducted from the street, the prosecutor was “merely expanding on that inference” in her argument.
 We cannot agree.
-The prosecutor's remarks suggested that her previous experience was somehow relevant to the jury's decision and thus injected improper and irrelevant consideration into the jury's deliberations.
+The prosecutor’s remarks suggested that her previous experience was somehow relevant to the jury’s decision and thus injected improper and irrelevant consideration into the jury’s deliberations.
 (See People v.
-Yates (1983), 98 Ill.
-2d 502, 456 N.E.2d 1369.)
-It was not a case, e.g., where the prosecutor's references were general and vague and thus not requiring reversal.
-(See People v.
-Spreitzer (1988), 123 Ill.
-2d 1, 525 N.E.2d 30.)
-The argument here was a detailed, specific account of the prosecutor's personal experience, which could naturally appeal to the sympathy or prejudice of the jury.
-She strongly implied that the victim's testimony should be believed because the prosecutor too had faced a dangerous neighborhood on a late night, a short trek for cigarettes, and the fear of being attacked by a man chasing her.
+Yates (1983),

-• 5 The evidence supporting the conviction here was not over-whelming.
-The conviction rests largely upon the credibility of the victim's testimony.
-While a jury could find her testimony alone sufficient *758 to find defendant guilty beyond a reasonable doubt, defendant has the right to not have that credibility significantly bolstered by improper prosecutorial argument.
+The evidence supporting the conviction here was not overwhelming.
+The conviction rests largely upon the credibility of the victim’s testimony.
+While a jury could find her testimony alone sufficient to find defendant guilty beyond a reasonable doubt, defendant has the right to not have that credibility significantly bolstered by improper prosecutorial argument.
 There was no physical or medical evidence presented.
 Seay testified only that the victim said a man was after her and threatened to rape her.
 Markham testified that the victim reported the rape.
-Thus, while Seay and Markham offered some corroboration, the State's case relied greatly upon the victim's identification testimony.
+Thus, while Seay and Markham offered some corroboration, the State’s case relied greatly upon the victim’s identification testimony.
 For these reasons, we find the result might have been otherwise had the prosecutorial remarks not been made and that they prejudiced defendant and were a material factor leading to the conviction.
 The comments constituted prejudicial error.

 Defendant also contends that the trial court erred in granting the State’s motion in limine precluding any questioning of the victim about a pending murder charge for which she was in custody.

-Prior to trial, the State moved orally "to preclude cross-examination of the victim or any other reference in the trial to her merely pending murder charge."
-The State then apparently tendered to defense counsel an audio cassette tape containing the victim's recorded statement about the pending murder charge.
+Prior to trial, the State moved orally “to preclude cross-examination of the victim or any other, reference in the trial to her merely pending murder charge.”
+The State then apparently tendered to defense counsel an audio cassette tape containing the victim’s recorded statement about the pending murder charge.
 It appears, therefore, that the trial court was not given the benefit of the transcript of that tape which is in the record before us.
 The typewritten statement of the victim states that she had been seeing Fred Herndon, who sometimes paid her for sexual relations.
-On September 14, 1986, Herndon asked her not to see other men and promised he would stop seeing another woman.
+On September 14, 1986, Herndon asked her not to see other men and promised he would stop seeing., another woman.
 After he spoke with another woman on the telephone, however, Herndon and the victim argued verbally and physically.
 She then stabbed and killed Herndon and afterwards robbed his home.

 The argument concerning the oral motion in limine before the trial court centered only on the possibility of the victim’s receipt of offers or consideration from the State in exchange for her testimony in this case.
 The trial court cannot be faulted for not delving into the defense’s argument raised before this court that the victim was a prostitute who killed her pimp and had previously falsely accused defendant of rape.
 Defense counsel offered the trial court no information suggesting such facts when the court entered its order in limine.

 Defendant also maintains that he was denied a fair trial because of testimony and prosecutorial references to his post-arrest silence.
-Since we assume that on retrial no such alleged error will occur, we will not discuss the issue.
+Since we assume that on retrial nc such alleged error will occur, we will not discuss the issue.

 For the foregoing reasons, the judgment of the circuit court of Cook County is reversed and the cause is remanded for a new trial.